ppcasm/score-sdk/documentation/hyperscan/README.md

 ### CD Based Loading (HYPER.EXE)

 This is the original and safest method.
-See the "CD Development Guide.doc" for instructions on how to burn a "HYPER.EXE" file on to a CD.
+See the "CD Development Guide.doc" for instructions on how to burn a **HYPER.EXE** file on to a CD.

-The "HYPER.EXE" file must exist on the root of a CD in order for HyperScan OS to load and execute.
+The **HYPER.EXE** file must exist on the root of a CD in order for HyperScan OS to load and execute.
 Anything that loads after that would need to load from that executable.

 ### UART Based Loading & Recovery

 This requires internal soldering to the **TX/RX/GND** labeled pads on the PCB.
-It also requires either a HYPER.EXE based UART loader to be loaded from CD, or the custom firmware/bootloader that allows for recovery (see [FlashRecovery](../../examples/hyperscan/cd/flashrecovery/) repo code for more details).
+It also requires either a **HYPER.EXE** based UART loader to be loaded from CD, or the custom firmware/bootloader that allows for recovery (see [FlashRecovery](examples/hyperscan/cd/flashrecovery/) repo code for more details).

-You can find these tools under the project root in [HyperScan](/tools/hyperscan) and [S+Core](/tools/score7)
+You can find some these tools under the project root in [HyperScan](/tools/hyperscan) and [S+Core](/tools/score7)

-The custom recovery is installed from CD, and is under the [flashRecovery](../../examples/hyperscan/cd/flashrecovery/) project in the repo.
+The custom recovery is installed from CD, and is under the [FlashRecovery](/hyperscan/cd/flashrecovery/) project in the repo.

 Once the custom recovery is installed, if you start the HyperScan with the CD door opened any time afterwards, you'll see all of the LEDs turn on and you can then use the **TX/RX/GND** PCB connections to load a binary to **0xA00001FC** and entry at **0xA0001000**